Battle of the Hydaspes: Battle

 The war elephants now advanced against the Macedonian cavalry, only to be confronted by the Macedonian phalanx.
 The powerful beasts caused heavy losses among the Macedonian foot, impaling many men with their steel-clad tusks and heaving some of them into the air before pulverizing them, and trampling and disorganizing their dense lines.
 Nevertheless, the Macedonian infantry resisted the attack bravely, with light infantry who tossed javelins at the elephants' mahouts and eyes while the heavy infantry attempted to hamstring the elephants with the two-sided axes and kopis.
 Meanwhile, the Indian horsemen attempted another sally, only to be repulsed once again by Alexander's cavalry squadrons, who had all massed together.
 The elephants were eventually repulsed and fled back to their own lines.
 Many of their mahouts had been struck down by Macedonian missiles before they could kill their panicked mounts with poisoned rods, and hence the maddened animals wrought enormous havoc, trampling many of their own infantry and cavalry to death.
 Finally, the Macedonian pezhetairoi locked their shields and advanced upon the confused enemy mass, while the Macedonian cavalry charged from the rear in a classic "hammer and anvil" manoeuvre, putting the entire Indian army to rout.
 Meanwhile, Craterus and his force in the base camp had succeeded in crossing the river, and arriving just at the right moment proceed to conduct a thorough pursuit on the fleeing Indians.

 Throughout the battle, Alexander is said to have observed with growing admiration the valour of Porus, and understood that Porus intended to die in combat rather than be captured.
 Hoping to save the life of such a competent leader and warrior, Alexander commanded Taxiles to summon Porus for surrender.
 However, Porus became enraged on the very sight of his nemesis and tossed a spear at him in fury without bothering to listen to his proposal.
-Porus's aggressive response forced Taxiles to take flight on his steed.
+Porus' aggressive response forced Taxiles to take flight on his steed.
 In a similar manner, many other messengers dispatched by the determined Alexander were spurned until at last Meroes, a personal friend of Porus, convinced him to listen to Alexander's message.
 Overpowered by thirst, the weary Porus finally dismounted his war elephant and demanded water.
 After being refreshed, he allowed himself to be taken to Alexander.
 On hearing that the Indian King was approaching, Alexander himself rode out to meet him and the famous surrender meeting took place.